Working with Congress: Activist Milestone #6

 The media are often at these events and cover the questions asked.
 By presenting carefully prepared and powerful questions at the event, you and your RESULTS group have the chance to influence the member of Congress, educate the community in the room, and make the pages of the local paper – a super triple play!

 Tips on Attending a Town Hall or Candidate Forum

-- Visit the congressional calendars (www.house.gov and www.senate.gov) for the House and Senate to find out when your legislators are scheduled to be in home districts for "District Work Periods."
+- Visit the congressional calendars (www.house.gov and www.senate.gov) to find out when your legislators are scheduled to be in home districts for “District Work Periods.”

 - Locate the websites of your elected officials and subscribe to their newsletters via e-mail.

-- Call the local office and ask when and where your representative or senator will be speaking or holding a candidate forum.
+- Call your local campaign office and ask when your member of Congress or candidate will be speaking or holding a candidate forum.

 Get familiar with your member of Congress or, if applicable, the other candidates.

 - Research your members of Congress on our website.
 Visit their websites to learn more about their votes, background, interests, and areas of expertise.